MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OPEN-Function--Query-.md

 1. Create a query called **Customer\_SalesQuantity** that links table **18 Customer** with table  **37 Sales Lines** from the [!INCLUDE[demolong](includes/demolong_md.md)].
 Include columns for the **Name** and **No.** fields from the Customer table and the **Quantity** field from Sales Lines table.

-     For step\-by\-step instructions for creating this query, see [Walkthrough: Creating a Query to Link Two Tables](Walkthrough:%20Creating%20a%20Query%20to%20Link%20Two%20Tables.md).
+     For step-by-step instructions for creating this query, see [Walkthrough: Creating a Query to Link Two Tables](Walkthrough:%20Creating%20a%20Query%20to%20Link%20Two%20Tables.md).

 2. Create the following variable and text constant.